-- 1. Understand their agency's/project's Privacy Statement - 2.
-Be able to explain their agency's/project's Privacy Statement to clients - 3.
-Follow their agency's/project's Privacy Statement - 4.
-Know where to refer the client if they cannot answer the client's questions - 5.
-Must complete Consumers Informed Consent, Sharing & Release of Information Authorization with client prior collecting HMIS data. - 6.
-Present their agency's Privacy Statement to the client before collecting any information - 7.
-Uphold the client's privacy in the HMIS required for participation in the HMIS.
-Any agency may exceed the minimum standards described and are encouraged to do so.
-Agencies/projects must have an adopted Privacy Statement which meets the minimum standards before data entry into the HMIS can occur.

-4. Participating Agency/project Responsibilities
+- a.
+Understand their agency's/project's Privacy Statement - b.
+Be able to explain their agency's/project's Privacy Statement to clients - c.
+Follow their agency's/project's Privacy Statement - d.
+Know where to refer the client if they cannot answer the client's questions - e.
+Must complete Consumers Informed Consent, Sharing & Release of Information Authorization with client prior collecting HMIS data. - f.
+Present their agency's Privacy Statement to the client before collecting any information - g.
+Uphold the client's privacy in the HMIS - 5.
+Participating Agency/project Responsibilities